Gun law reform: 'I made a mistake' - Police Minister Stuart Nash

 Ardern was wrong when she said yesterday that the man accused of the March 15 mosque shootings, an Australian citizen, would not have been eligible for a firearms licence under the new rules.

-This morning she said she had been misinformed by staff.
+This morning she said she had been misinformed by officials.

 "I asked a direct question yesterday of officials around that and unfortunately got given the wrong advice."